rpi-scales/biomedical-image-transfer/README.md

 The healthcare data is stored on a secure, permissioned chain which greatly increase the ease of access to information from different hospitals.
 For example, if a user is visiting the hospital for the first time, then the doctor can quickly obtain user's medical histories after a previous practitioner gives access.

 ## Run application
-1. Go to ImageTransfer folder, run `./startFabric.sh`.
+1. Go to ImageTransfer folder, run `./startFabric.sh`. <br/>
+   1. Creates a channel called ‘myChannel’, two organizations ‘org0.example.com’ and ‘org1.example.com’.
+Each organization has two peers, for example, ‘peer0.org0.example.com’.
 2. Go to javascript folder inside ImageTransfer.
 Run `npm install`.
 3. Run `node enrollAdmin.js`.
+   1. This step enrolls an admin (in ImageTransfer/web-app/server/wallet); otherwise you won’t be able to register user without an admin.
 4. Go to web-app folder inside ImageTransfer.
 5. Open two terminals, one goes to server folder, one goes to client folder.
 Run `npm install` in both folders to install necessary node_modules.
 Run `npm audit fix` if necessary.
 6. In server terminal, run `node start`.